Stroud Visitor Guide: Explore The Five Valleys and Things to Do

 Getting To Stroud

 Stagecoach buses serve the town, with routes from Cirencester, Gloucester, Cheltenham, and many of the local Cotswold Villages.
-It is also on the train line to London, so within easy reaches from many places outside of the county.
+It is also on the train line to London, so it’s within easy reach from many places outside of the county.
 Stroud is a great destination for walking or cycling from other places in the county too.